 When can a landlord keep some/all of the security deposit?

-A landlord may be able to keep a tenant’s security deposit, or a portion of the deposit, to cover unpaid rent, utility bills or cleaning bills.
-They may also use the deposit to fix any damage in excess of normal wear and tear, and if the property is abandoned by the tenant.
-If a landlord is deducting some/all of the security deposit, then he or she is obligated by law to give the tenant an itemized statement that specifically lists how much is being deducted and why.
+A landlord may be able to keep a tenant’s security deposit, or a portion of it, to cover unpaid rent, utility bills, or cleaning bills.
+They may also use the deposit to fix any damage in excess of normal wear and tear, or if the tenant abandons the property.
+If a landlord deducts some/all of the security deposit, they are legally obligated to give the tenant an itemized statement that specifically lists how much is being deducted and why.

 If a landlord violates any of his or her responsibilities, such as taking some/all of the deposit without sending the tenant an itemized list or fails to return the security deposit within 60 days, then the landlord may forfeit his or her right to keep the amount of money and may be liable for further damages.

 We Can Help With Your Security Deposit Issue